 The final song on Cowboy Bebop: Tank!
 The Best! is “Gotta Knock a Little Harder,” the closing theme for Cowboy Bebop: The Movie.
 This midtempo rock song, which features Mai Yamane on vocals, is the perfect closing song for this CD.

 While most of the songs on Cowboy Bebop: Tank!
 The Best! are an enjoyable listen, the disc was sequenced in such a way that most of the uptempo numbers appeared on the first half of the CD, and most of the mid-tempos and ballads appeared on the second half of the disc.
 Unfortunately, this choice for sequencing weakens the overall listening experience of the soundtrack.
-When I first started listening to the soundtrack, I was very interested in what I was listening to; however, by the time I reached the last three songs on the soundtrack, I was starting to fall asleep.
-Perhaps of the uptempo numbers had been a little more spread out across the disc, the soundtrack might have been stronger.
+When I first started listening to the soundtrack, I was very interested in what I was listening to.
+However, by the time I reached the last three songs on the soundtrack, I was starting to fall asleep.
+Perhaps if the uptempo numbers had been a little more spread out across the disc, the soundtrack might have been stronger.